-Should classes exceed the above numbers on the first student count day of each month October through June, the District will remedy these overloads with student transfer, addition of staff, new class sections, etc. within ten working days.
-If such a remedy cannot be accomplished, one of the following remedies will apply as mutually agreed to by the teacher and the principal:
+Should classes exceed the above numbers after the first five (5) student days of the school year at the elementary schools or the first five (5) student days of each grading period at the secondary schools (semester/trimester), the District will remedy these overloads with student transfer, addition of staff, new class sections, etc. within ten working days.
+If such a remedy cannot be accomplished the District will provide each affected teacher a salary adjustment of: